Module 1: You and Your Business

 Knowing when to stand your ground and when to budge can make a good deal great.
-In this clinic participants will learn the dynamics of negotiation and develop effective strategies to create value though collaboration.
+In this clinic, participants will learn the dynamics of negotiation and develop effective strategies to create value through collaboration.

 Module 5: It’s the People